backstage/backstage/docs/integrations/bitbucket/discovery.md

   `*` to scan repositories from all projects.
 This example only scans for repositories in the `my-project` project.
 - The repository blob to scan, which accepts \* wildcard tokens.
-This can simply be `*` to scan all repositories in the organization.
+This can simply be `*` to scan all repositories in the project.
 This example only looks for repositories prefixed with `service-`.
 - The path within each repository to find the catalog YAML file.
 This will usually be `/catalog-info.yaml` or a similar variation for catalog files stored in the root directory of each repository.